Time limit up to 3 minutes.

 16. DRESSING ROOM: Dressing Room facilities are very limited at the Science Theatre and at the Sydney Opera House and are shared.
 Entrants are therefore requested to come as pre-prepared as possible - especially make-up.
 Your co-operation is much appreciated.

 a) Demi-Character: Must be based on classical technique and have a strong story line or characterisation clearly transmitting an emotion.
 Title only (not a synopsis) MUST BE PROVIDED when registering.
-Please be aware of what are considered suitable ‘props’ - Item 13 above.
+Please be aware of what are considered suitable ‘props’.
+See item 13 above.

 b) Tap: Tap music accompaniment can include vocals.
 Recorded tap routines are not allowed.
 Stage will be mic’d for all tap events.

 c) Jazz: This may include lyrical jazz and musical theatre.
 Choreographers should be aware of jazz techniques.
 Acrobatic actions are performed at own risk.
 Selection of music should be suited to age of dancer.

 d) Song & Dance: No microphones provided.
 Dance tarkett will NOT be provided.
 May include pop/rock/jazz/tap.
 Selection of song should be suited to age of dancer.
 CD accompaniment must be music only without any vocals.

 e) Musical Theatre: Title only (not a synopsis) MUST BE PROVIDED when registering.
 Dance tarkett will NOT be provided.

 18. No parents OR teachers allowed backstage except for ONE nominated supervisor for group events.

 19. SCHOOL DANCE GROUPS: Events 520-528